 Interview with Francesca

 While your lead guide takes care of you from start to finish on a Rick Steves tour, we search far and wide for the best local guides to bring their cities to life like only a proud resident guide can.
-Francesca meets most of our groups who visit Rome — giving them a wonderful insider's look at her potentially overwhelming city.
+Francesca meets many of our groups who visit Rome — giving them a wonderful insider's look at her potentially overwhelming city.
 Francesca speaks English like a native (her mom's American) and knows Rome like the back of her hand (she's lived there all her life).
 And our groups love Francesca.

 How did you become interested in guiding?

 I was born in Rome and have always lived there.
-But my mother is American and she transmitted to me a passionate awareness for my city that sometimes comes more natural to foreigners than to locals.
+But my mother is American and she transmitted to me a passionate awareness for my city that sometimes comes more naturally to foreigners than to locals.
 I graduated from the University of Rome with a strong desire to teach.
 My best friend's dad had been a guide for 20 years and encouraged me to take the state exam for the license to "teach Rome."

 What do you like most…and least…about your work?